 Tips for the Classroom

 - Keep in mind that remembering or sharing personal stories may be a difficult experience for students who have lived through traumatic events.
 It may also not be appropriate culturally for students to share those memories with their classmates.
 When you prepare for a unit or activity on personal writing, take a close look at topic ideas.
 Are the topics appropriate for your students?
 Are there any red flags?
 Even a topic that has been successful in the past may not work with a new group of students – especially if you are teaching a group that includes ELLs as well as native English speakers.
 (This is another reason that getting to know your students and their experiences throughout the year can help you plan the most effective lessons for your students and avoid potential pitfalls.)
+Note: To learn more about the dangerous conditions that children may experience on their journy from Latin America to the U.S., see this report from Buzzfeed.

 - Present a range of topics when asking students to do personal writing, including some topics related to their lives today.
 For example,